1. Background information

 The content of this pathway has been agreed and approved by the Dept of Hepatology (LTHT) and the Leeds CCGs.

-Clinical content has been provided by Dr Rebecca Jones and Dr Mark Aldersley Consultant Hepatologists (LTHT) and also sourced from Map of Medicine National Pathways.
+Clinical content has been provided by Dr Mark Aldersley, Consultant Hepatologists (LTHT) and also sourced from Map of Medicine National Pathways.

 Pathway Developed: December 2014